How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 • Total: ~$200/month

-What Breaks When You Scale?
+What Can Go Wrong When You Scale?

-Two failure modes emerge at volume:
+Two risks emerge at volume:

 API rate limiting: If you're connecting Apollo to external tools via API (e.g., pushing leads to a CRM), excessive requests without proper backoff logic trigger 429 errors and temporary blocks.
 Apollo doesn't publish exact rate limits, but user reports suggest staying under 100 API calls per minute.